elastic/beats/x-pack/filebeat/input/awss3/_meta/terraform/README.md

 authorized to create and destroy S3 buckets and SQS queues.

 1. Execute terraform in this directory to create the resources.
 This will also write the `outputs.yml`.
+You can use `export TF_VAR_aws_region=NNNNN` in order to match the AWS region of the profile you are using.

     `terraform apply`

-2. View the output configuration and assure the region match in the aws profile used to run the test or to set the environment variable `AWS_REGION` to the value in the output.
+2. (Optional) View the output configuration.

    ```yaml
    "aws_region": "us-east-1"